-- 1. If a Customer is CT metered, the metering shall be only for one (1) building under residential or commercial rate. - 2.
-The City will require CT meters for all single-phase services greater than four hundred (400) amps and all three-phase services greater than two hundred (200) amps.
+1. If a Customer is CT metered, the metering shall be only for one (1) building under residential or commercial rate.

+2. The City will require CT meters for all 120/240V single-phase services greater than four hundred (400) amps and all three-phase services greater than two hundred (200) amps.
+Max amperage allowed for 120/208V single-phase is two hundred (200) amps.